wkaisertexas/HIP/docs/tutorials/saxpy.rst

   entrypoint to a device program, such that it can be launched from the host.
 - The function does not return anything, because there is no trivial way to construct a return channel of a parallel invocation.
-Device-side entrypoints may not return a value, their results should be communicated using out params.
+Device-side entrypoints may not return a value, their results should be communicated using output parameters.
 - Device-side functions are typically called compute kernels, or just kernels for short.
 This is to distinguish them from non-graphics-related graphics shaders, or just shaders for short.